Why Lyme Symptoms Move Around the Body

 How Lyme Disease Causes Neuropathy

-Because these processes are dynamic rather than fixed structural lesions, symptoms may fluctuate, improve, or shift location — particularly after stress, exertion, illness, or sleep disruption.
+Because these processes are dynamic rather than fixed structural lesions, symptoms may fluctuate, improve, or shift location—particularly after stress, exertion, illness, or sleep disruption.

 Why Standard Tests Often Miss These Nerve Symptoms

-Standard nerve conduction studies and EMG primarily assess large nerve fibers.
+However, standard nerve conduction studies and EMG primarily assess large nerve fibers.
 They can be completely normal in patients with small fiber involvement.
-The most widely accepted diagnostic tool for small fiber neuropathy is a skin biopsy measuring intraepidermal nerve fiber density (IENFD).

 Does Nerve Damage Mean It’s Permanent?

-Not necessarily.
 In many patients, improvement occurs as immune activation and autonomic signaling stabilize, supporting a reversible rather than destructive process.
-Symptom migration alone does not indicate irreversible nerve injury.

 Clinical Takeaways